Former Minnesota police officer Kim Potter released from prison after serving time for deadly shooting of Daunte Wright - KESQ

 Former Minnesota officer Kimberly Potter has been released from prison after serving 16 months of a two-year sentence in the fatal shooting of Daunte Wright, whom she shot after mistaking her gun for a Taser during a traffic stop in Brooklyn Center, according to the Minnesota Department of Corrections.

-Potter was released from the Minnesota Correctional Facility-Shakopee at 4 a.m.
-Monday, the department said.
+Potter was released from the Minnesota Correctional Facility-Shakopee at 4 a.m. on Monday, the department said, noting the early hour was due to safety concerns and the potential for violent protests outside the facility.

 Potter was convicted of two counts of manslaughter in the killing of 20-year-old Wright, an unarmed Black man, during a 2021 traffic stop near Minneapolis.
-Wright was killed after he was pulled over for having expired tags and for a hanging air freshener.
+Wright was pulled over for having expired tags and for a hanging air freshener.

+Potter will be on supervised release for the remaining third of her sentence, in accordance with Minnesota law, which doesn’t provide time off for good behavior, the corrections department said.
+Potter’s supervised release expires in December.

 Wright’s mother, Katie, said she was “dreading” Potter’s release and is struggling to find peace.
 She said she suffered a stroke that left her temporarily with blurred vision following the stress of Potter’s trial and conviction.